-Sell Your Mineral Rights in Lavaca County County, TX
+Sell Your Mineral Rights in Lavaca County, TX

-If you own mineral rights in Lavaca County, you're sitting in the heart of the Eagle Ford Shale — one of the most significant oil plays in Texas.
-Activity here has been steady, and your acreage could be worth more than you think.
-Let's figure out exactly what you have.
+If you own mineral rights in Lavaca County, you're sitting on acreage in the Eagle Ford Shale — one of the most significant oil plays in Texas history.
+With over 650 producing wells and major operators including EOG Resources and Hilcorp actively working the county, your rights have real, quantifiable value.
+Let's help you figure out exactly what that is.

 ASSET OVERVIEW